Delfi-CH/mc-server-manager-rust/README.md

 #### Linux:

 #### **Debian-based:**
-- Ubuntu 24.04 or higher
+- Ubuntu 24.04 LTS or Ubuntu 25.04 or later
-- Debian 12 or higher
+- Debian 13 or higher

 #### **RedHat-based:**

-- Fedora 41 or higher
+- Fedora 42 or higher
 - RHEL 9 or higher
 - "RHEL-Clone (Oracle Linux, AlmaLinux, etc..)" compatible with RHEL 9 or higher